Nxmee/MonsterKiller/README.md

 **How to play**
 - This is a point and click game where we fight monsters.
+  - Movement
-  - Movement - click on tile that you want to move to.
+    - Click on tile that you want to move to.
+  - Fighting monters
-  - fighting monters - Click on the coulored in buttons (the red and blue ones not the grey ones).
+    - Click on the coulored in buttons (the red and blue ones not the grey ones).